mattermost/mattermost-handbook/operations/research-and-development/product/development-process/mobile-feature-guidelines.md

 # Mobile Feature Guidelines

-New product features should consider the mobile client at the same level of importance as the webapp client.
-For new features implemented on the server or webapp, please consider the mobile client through these lenses:
+New product features should consider the mobile client at the same level of importance as the web app client.
+For new features implemented on the server or web app, please consider the mobile client through these lenses:

 ## #1 Are mobile app code changes needed?